zalmoxes-laran/EM-blender-tools-doc/docs/source/EMstructure.rst

 EMtools Structure
 =================

-The addon is divided in independent panels that can be easily moved within the dedicated space on the sidebar of Blender.
+The addon is divided into several independent panels that can be easily moved within the dedicated space on the sidebar of Blender.

-After the installation panels are organized as follows:
+After the installation, panels are organized as follows:

 - EM setup;